Arnklit/ShellFurGodot/README.md

 Acknowledgements
 ---------------
-- Thanks to my patrons *Little Mouse Games, Winston, Johannes Wuensch, spacechase0, Dmitriy Keane and Marcus Richter* for all their support.
+- Thanks to my patrons *RodZilla, David Maziarka, Andres Hernandez, Sneaky Amxx, Mike King, Decayingdev, Aleks Litynski, Elias Eskelinen, Joseph Catrambone, Oskar Jonsson, Winston, spacechase0 and Marcus Richter* for all their support.
 - Kiri (@ExpiredPopsicle) was a huge help in answering questions and pointing me in the right direction with this.

 Contributing